MatAMel/PyHash/README.md

 Therefore, when you've choosen a file with "Browse", please press "Submit as File" unless you want the filepath itself to be hashed of course.

 # Big Files
-Please be aware that big files might cause the program to not respond when hashing.
-Please sit tight and wait instead of closing the window.
+Big files may take som time to hash.
+There is a loading bar on files >50MB.

 # Output to txt
-The button "Output to txt" outputs the results of the hash in a neat txt file in the folder this program is located.
+The button "Output to txt" outputs the results of the hash in a text file called "HashExport.txt" in the folder where this program is located.

 # Compare Hash
 "Compare Hash" is a feature to compare any hash with the outputs of your string/file.
-This is usefull for checking the integrity of files for example.
+This is useful for checking the integrity of files for example.

 # Copy Hash Results
 On the right of the hash output fields there are copy buttons.
-These copy whatever is in it's respective field to your clipboard with 1 press.
+These copy whatever is in the adjecent text box to your clipboard with 1 press.

-# Paste
-On the right of the compare hash field there is a paste button.
-This button pastes whatever you have on your clipboard to that field.